krisxoofoo/VideoWall/README.md

 ### INSTALLATION
 - Download a copy from https://github.com/krisxoofoo/VideoWall/zipball/master and unpack it on your webserver.
+- Per line, add video code and description (separated by a semicolon) in videos.txt,
 - Open your web browser and go to the script at http://www.yourdomain.com/index.php
 - That's it.
 If you want to configure the script see next chapters.